 This graph shows the Plan's historical cash flows - employer and member contributions compared to the benefit payments and administrative expenses from the Plan.
 The Plan experienced a positive cash flow (contributions exceeded benefit payments and administrative expenses) after changing to mandatory participation for new hires.
-However, the past four fiscal years have reverted to a negative cash flow (benefit payments and administrative expenses have exceeded contributions).
+However, the past five fiscal years have reverted to a negative cash flow (benefit payments and administrative expenses have exceeded contributions).
 A negative cash flow is indicative of a maturing pension plan.
-A plan that is in a negative cash flow position must rely on investment returns at least as much in order for the assets to increase.
-However, the negative cash flow of \$5.4 million for the period ending September 30, 2017 amounted to just 0.3% of the assets.
-The 14.17% market value investment return well exceeded this threshold, causing the assets to grow.
+A plan that is in a negative cash flow position must rely on investment returns at least as much as the negative cash flow in order for the assets to increase.
+However, the negative cash flow of \$6.0 million for the period ending September 30, 2018, amounted to just 0.3% of the assets.
+The 9.90% market value investment return well exceeded this threshold, causing the assets to grow from last year.